Bencourt/gdaps2-2191-Team-C/doc/GameDesign.md

 	arrow keys to move, z and x as accept and decline c to open menu, arrow keys to navigate menu possible extra contols:
+    	Hold s and use the arrow keys to move the camera hold d and use the arrow keys to change the direction of the character

 ### Levels
 	minimum viable product- one static level